Aritra2004679/DocuMind/README.md

 - Index is rebuilt (not appended) on each "Build Index" click; upload all relevant documents together in one batch.
 - Code-generation queries (e.g., "write a function to...") can create ambiguity under the strict "answer only from context" grounding constraint — a documented open design decision rather than a bug.
 - Deployed instance is subject to Groq's free-tier rate limits (requests/tokens per minute and per day); heavy concurrent usage may return rate-limit errors.
+- A small number of test suite items need follow-up: three tests currently error due to missing pytest fixtures (`conftest.py` needs review), and one BM25 unit test fails on a small synthetic corpus edge case.
+Neither affects the live application's behavior, which has been independently verified through manual end-to-end testing.

 ---